If Central Bank Digital Currencies – CBDCs for short – are the future, like the IMF claims, then you should be worried.

 Politicians don’t want more control, nah that doesn’t make sense …

-The Reverse Bank of Australia announced that by the middle of next year, 2023, they would be ready to unveil the “eAUD”.
+The Reverse Bank of Australia announced that by year 2023, they would be ready to unveil the “eAUD”.
 This will go hand in hand with the digital identification system, that the government wants to push forward in wake of the Optus hacks.

 China seems to the poster-boy for digital currencies.
 Everyone loves to talk about their social credit score system.
 However, the digital Yuan is a step above.
 It has only been lightly covered in the news.
 There are whispers that the digital Yuan may have an expiry date.